 Antwerp is nicknamed the ‘’diamond city’’.
 Some people even say that Antwerp is the ‘’diamond capital of the world’’!
 Does Antwerp deserve those two flattering nicknames or are they stolen?
-Read the answer divide into 9 sections.
+Read the answer divided into 9 chapters.

 Antwerp diamond district

 You could visit Antwerp and pass by it without even realizing it.
-You might ask what you are really talking about.
-Antwerp zoo?
+You probably wonder what I am talking about.
+Antwerp’s zoo?
 Rubens house?
 Museum of photography?
-Well no, I am not talking about a specific building but about a whole neighborhood, the one of diamonds dealers!
-It must be said that this district is especially discreet and for good reason…
+Well no, I am not talking about a specific building but about an entire neighborhood, the one of the diamonds dealers!
+It must be said that this district is especially discreet and for some good reasons…

-The diamond district is no bigger than 2km2 and is just a few steps away from Antwerp beautiful train station.
-The small few streets of the diamond district are nothing short of the diamond capital of the world.
+The diamond district is no bigger than 2km2 and is just a few steps away from Antwerp’s beautiful train station.
+The few small streets of the diamond district are nothing else than the diamond capital of the world.
 No less than 150 million Euros worth of diamonds are sold there each day.

 The Antwerp diamond district like if you were there.
 It is incredible to imagine that those few streets have this much importance in the diamond world market.